-This is the adopted lesson plan format for the EC-6/ESL and EC-6/Bilingual programs.
-Clinical Teachers are required to complete a lesson plan for all lessons that will be formally evaluated by the Cooperating Teacher(s) and/or Field Supervisor(s).
-The proposed lesson plan has to be submitted to the appropriate evaluator 48 hours prior to the evaluations.
+This is the adopted lesson plan format for the ML 4-8 program.
+Clinical teachers are required to complete a lesson plan for all lessons that will be formally evaluated by the cooperating teacher(s) and/ or field supervisor(s).
+The proposed lesson plan has to be submitted to the appropriate evaluator 72 hours prior to the evaluations.